dlab-berkeley/R-Fundamentals-Legacy/README.md

 1. Launch the RStudio software.

-2. Use the file navigator to find the `R-Fundamentals` folder that you downloaded from Github.
+2. Use the file navigator to find the R-Fundamentals folder you downloaded from Github.

 3. Open up the file corresponding to the part of the workshop you're attending (`Part1.R`, `Part2.R`, `Part3.R`, `Part4.R`).